 The Impact of Over-Aging Bourbon

 Bourbon aging is a delicate process that needs careful attention.
 Many think longer aging always means better bourbon.
-But, over-aged bourbon can have unwanted traits that lower its quality.
+However, over-aged bourbon can have unwanted traits that lower its quality.

 Experts say bourbon aged over 15 years might start to lose quality.
-The aging process can make the bourbon too oaky or bitter.
-This is because it keeps pulling out tannins and other compounds from the barrel.
+The aging process can make the bourbon too oaky or bitter, pulling out tannins and other compounds from the barrel.

 Signs of over-aged bourbon include a flavor that’s out of balance.
 What was once smooth can become harsh or too woody.
 Some bourbons might even get a sour taste that wasn’t there before.
 These changes can hide the complex flavors that make bourbon great.